 Without the right paperwork, you can’t prove who you are, what you own or what you know.
 For that matter, it’s pretty hard to prove that you even exist.
 While none of that will matter if you’re living off in the woods somewhere, all by yourself; it will matter if you’re living with others.
 That’s still going to be true in a post-apocalyptic world.

 How would you prove that you own your home or car without a title?
 How could you get your kids back into school, in the right grade and the right track, without being able to demonstrate where they were when the schools closed down?
-How would you get a job, without being able to prove you’re qualified?
+Would you get a job, without being able to prove you’re qualified?
 How would you get your money from the bank, when they finally open again, without identification and proof that you have an account?

 The truth is, we’re much more likely to face a disaster scenario where we need to rebuild our lives in a world that’s at least somewhere near the one we live in now, than in one where everything is gone and we’re starting over.
 In that case, all that paperwork will be essential.